 Generally, a contractor who is tested, licensed, bonded and insured by the City of Arkansas City to perform the relevant construction work must obtain permits.

-Homeowner-occupants of single-family dwellings are allowed to obtain their own permits and perform construction work on their residence.
+Homeowner-occupants of single-family dwellings are allowed to obtain their own permits and perform construction work on their.
 Such residential building permits may cover all facets of a project, including structural, building, plumbing, electric and mechanical work.
 However, before performing any plumbing, electrical or mechanical work, the inspector may require that the homeowner-occupant possess a general knowledge of the pertinent codes and submit a basic plan for the proposed installation.
+Some work will require a licensed contractor.

 The Review Process

 An application for a permit does not constitute issuance of the permit.
-The project must first be reviewed by Public Works staff before work can start.
-Commercial projects require review by the Technical Advisory Committee.
+The project must first be reviewed by staff before work can start.
+Most commercial projects require review by the Technical Advisory Committee.
 Depending on the size and scope of the project, this can take less than one day or can be up to 10 working days for large commercial projects.

 Permit Approval and Issuance

 Once the application for permit has been approved and all reviews have been completed, the permit may be issued.
 Once the permit is issued, work can commence.
 Each trade (plumbing, electrical, and HVAC) typically must pull their own permit.
+Permit fees can be found by viewing the City's Comprehensive Fee Schedule.
 Keep in mind that the Building Official can issue a Stop Work Order at any time for just cause.
 Typically, this only happens if unpermitted work is being conducted or there has been a major change in scope that is not on the plans or if there has been no substantial progress made for 180 days.

 As required by the building code, “Construction for which a permit is required shall be subject to inspection by the building official and such construction shall remain for inspection purposes until approved.
 The permit holder is responsible for scheduling required inspections.
 The general contractor should not call in inspections for subcontractors.
 Inspections shall be scheduled a minimum of 24 hours prior to the requested time of inspection (exceptions may be made by the building official as appropriate).